Table of contents

 We are performing regular backups restoration rehearsals.

-Each user can dispose of the accidentally sent sensitive data or any other data they don't want to store anymore writing on [email protected].
+Each user can dispose of the accidentally sent sensitive data or any other data they don't want to store anymore writing on team@hawk.so.

 After signing up, Hawk generates a cryptographically well-built artificial pseudorandom password for a user.
 This password will be sent to the user's email.